linz/linz-positionzpp-pcf/README.md

             "target": "fin_{jobcode}_{subjobid}.snx",
             "description": "SINEX file of final coordinate calculation for {origcodes} ({origfiles})" }
-    ]
+    ],
+    "ReferenceDataFiles": {
+        "AntennaFile": "PCV_COD.I08",
+        "ReceiverFile": "RECEIVER.",
+        "ExtraReceiverConfigFile": "config/RECEIVER.MISSING",
+        "CombinedReceiverFile": "RECEIVER.ALL"
     }
+}
 ```

-The configuration items in this file and the files in the config/campaign template may include strings {_varname_} which are replaced as follows:
+The configuration items in this file and the files in the config/campaign_template may include strings {_varname_} which are replaced as follows:

 varname | value
 --- | ---